Portsmouth Compact: Text and signatories

-The last four names show erasure marks or strikethroughs for unknown reasons: Thomas Clarke, John Johnson, William Hall, and John Brightman.
+The last four names show erasure marks or strikethroughs for unknown reasons.
 The first three of those four were among the first settlers of Newport, arriving in 1638, and the same may be true of John Brightman.
 William Hall's name may have erasure marks due to his disagreement with Portsmouth authorities soon after the town's establishment.
-Hall is said to have stated, "A pastor is not needed to figure out one's religion as I can read the bible for myself" and "one's deeds and action ye are known in Heaven."

 Compact of Loyalty

-The Compact of Loyalty [4] was written and signed April 30, 1639.
+The Compact of Loyalty was written and signed April 30, 1639.

 "We whose names are underwritten do acknowledge ourselves the legal subjects of His Majesty King Charles, and in his name do hereby bind ourselves into a civil body politic, unto his laws according to matters of justice."